-The admission requirements of the post master’s family nurse practitioner program are consistent with those requirements specified by the Graduate School of the University of Wisconsin-Milwaukee.
+The admission requirements of the FNP Post Graduate Certificate are consistent with those requirements specified by the Graduate School of the University of Wisconsin-Milwaukee.
 In addition, students must also meet the following requirements for the College of Nursing:

-- Completion-with a grade of B or better-of a graduate-level course in physiology, pharmacology, comprehensive assessment, and epidemiology.
+- Completion with a grade of B or better-of a graduate-level course in physiology/pathophysiology, pharmacology, and comprehensive assessment.
 Evidence of prescriptive authority in the state of Wisconsin will be accepted in place of graduate pharmacology.

 - Current registration as a professional nurse in the state of Wisconsin.